twitchax/blog/source/Azure-PowerShell-Strategy/index.md

 The subsequent improvements present several significant paradigm shifts which the team will validate and improve upon via experimentation.

+#### Simple types

+Create scenarios should move away from complex types and config objects.
+For example, the current "create VM" scenario requires the user to set up lots of objects that could be simplified down to one or two parameters.

 #### "Just Do It"

 All create scenarios implementing "just do it" would have _no_ required parameters: all necessary information would be chosen by Azure PowerShell in an opinionated fashion.